ioBroker/ioBroker.digitalstrom/README.md

 **Tests:**: [![Travis-CI](http://img.shields.io/travis/Apollon77/ioBroker.digitalstrom/master.svg)](https://travis-ci.org/Apollon77/ioBroker.digitalstrom)

+**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors and new device schemas to me as the developer.** More details see below!

-## digitalstrom adapter for ioBroker
+## Digitalstrom adapter for ioBroker

-Support for Digitalstrom devices vis DSS
+Support for Digitalstrom devices via DSS

-## Developer manual
-This section is intended for the developer.
-It can be deleted later

 ### Getting started